frederic-perez/AmE-dictionary/data/dictionary.md

 __epistaxis__ _n_ A nosebleed.
 __epistolary__ _adj_ Relating to the writing of letters.
 __epithet__ _n_ :five::hammer: (epithets) _Walmart removed the racial epithet from the headline._
-__epitome__ _n_ :eight: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
+__epitome__ _n_ :nine::mega: A person or thing that is a perfect example of a particular quality or type. _Syn_ personification, embodiment, incarnation _She looked the epitome of elegance and good taste._
 __epitomize__ _v_ :seven: (epitomized) Be a perfect example of.
 __eponym__ _n_
 __eponymous__ _adj_ :eight: (eponymously) __1__ _(of a person)_ Being the person after whom a literary work, film, etc, is named: _the eponymous heroine in the film of Jane Eyre._ __2__ _(of a literary work, film, etc)_ Named after its central character or creator: _the Stooges’ eponymous debut album._